ElasticEmail/elasticemail-csharp/docs/StatisticsApi.md

             // config.AddApiKeyPrefix("X-ElasticEmail-ApiKey", "Bearer");

             var apiInstance = new StatisticsApi(config);
-            var name = name_example;  // string | The name of the campaign to get.
+            var name = "name_example";  // string | The name of the campaign to get.

             try
             {